 Richfield officials are receptive to revised plans for a restaurant-focused redevelopment project at the intersection of 66th Street and Richfield Parkway.

-After two initial proposals failed to impress the gatekeepers last year, Interstate Partners was back before the Richfield City Council, Planning Commission and Housing and Redevelopment Authority during a Jan.
+After two initial proposals failed to impress the gatekeepers last year, Interstate Development was back before the Richfield City Council, Planning Commission and Housing and Redevelopment Authority during a Jan.
 24 study session.

 “After seeing the new plan, we saw the mistakes that we made last time, and we kind of had a moment of realization on how far we really were, and I hope we got it right this time,” Provencher said.